aprilvin25/Restaurant_Orders_Analysis/README.md

 ## Aim of the Project
 In the food industry, an understanding of customer preferences is essential for having a successful business.
-This article dives into questions related to customer behavior and sales, exploring questions such as ‘What is the most popular cuisine?,’ ‘What is the average daily cost of sales?,’ and ‘Which day of the week have the highest record of sales?’
+This project dives into questions related to customer behavior and sales, exploring questions such as ‘What is the most popular cuisine?,’ ‘What is the average daily cost of sales?,’ and ‘Which day of the week have the highest record of sales?’

 ## About the Data
 This data set comes from Maven Analytics Data Playground.
 This dataset contains data for a quarter, specifically January, February and March.
-The order_details table comprises 12,097 rows, while the menu_items table consists of32 rows.
+The order_details table comprises 12,097 rows, while the menu_items table consists of 32 rows.

 `Menu_items` Table: